Elehiggle/SimplePulsarBatteryNotification/README.md

 - If `--once` prints "Battery read failed", run with `--list-devices` and try `--index` or `--interface` to target the vendor HID interface (usage page `0xff02`).
+- When the mouse is plugged in, the dongle can stop returning cmd04 responses because the mouse switches to the wired interface.
+In that state, `--mode wireless` may fail while `--mode wired` succeeds.
+- While charging over USB, the reported percent can move quickly (voltage-based), so wired readings may differ from the last wireless reading.
 - If you see "Unable to load the HID backend", uninstall the pure-python `hid` package and reinstall: